ackyshake/vim-fist/README.md

 ## Setup
-First, you want to make sure you have the gist command line setup and happy:
+First, you want to make sure you have the gist command line tool setup and
+happy:

     [sudo] gem install gist
     gist --login

 And you're done!
 Why are you still reading this?
-Go fist!
+Go try out the Fist of Vim™!

 ## FAQ
 > What is the deal with the name "Fist"?

-Taken from <i>"<b>F</b>ast G<b>ist</b> for Vim that is totally awesome"</i>.
+Taken from <i>"<b>F</b>ast G<b>ist</b> for Vim that is simply the bee's knees"</i>.
 Or because "Gisty" was too good and was already taken.
 Or because the Author racked his brain and couldn't think of anything else.
 You get to decide!
-Either way, Fist.vim was born!
+Either way, Fist of Vim was born!

 ## License
 Copyright (c) Akshay Hegde.
 Distributed under the same terms as Vim itself.
 See